BeStateless/RAMCloud/README.md

 easy to incorporate our changes upstream while pulling in new changes from upstream regularly.

+# General Workflow

+While the below sections discuss in detail all of the elements of this repository and how they work together, a simple overview of a general workflow one might use to develop changes against RAMCloud is presented first.

+Generally, if you want to change any RAMCloud code, you will need a development environment containing all of the dependencies required to build RAMCloud.
+First, you should fork the `BeStateless/RAMCloud` repository.
+Don't do your work out of the official repository, use your own fork.
+Once your fork has been created, create a local copy of it by cloning it from GitHub.
+After the source code has been retrieved, a docker-based development environment can be created
+using:

+    ./config/dev-env

+This will drop you into a bash shell in the development environment container.
+Then, inside the development environment, you will want to obtain the patched code by running:

+    ./patch

+That will place the patched RAMCloud source at `./RAMCloud` relative to the repository root.
+Once the patched code has been obtained, RAMCloud can be built with the following command run in the development environment shell:

+    ./config/make-ramcloud

+This will place all of the RAMCloud build artifacts at `./RAMCloud-install`.
+After RAMCloud has been built, a local cluster can be built using the commands from the repository root on your host machine, i.e. _not_ in the development environment container:

+    cd ./config
+    docker-compose up --build --detach

+This will build a `ramcloud-test` Docker image from the build artifacts at `./RAMCloud-install`, then spin up a three-node ZooKeeper ensemble, three RAMCloud coordinators, and three RAMCloud servers.
+Once that infrastructure has been spun up, a RAMCloud client container will be spawned that runs the `rc-client` binary to test the RAMCloud functionality.
+Presently this process relies on timed `sleep` commands to stage the bringup of the components correctly.
+We really should use docker-compose health checks to make sure each stage completes before moving on to the next one, but that is substantially more difficult to implement, so `sleep` works for now.
+The cluster takes about 30 seconds to come up.
+Run the following to look at the RAMCloud client test program logs to see if it completed successfully (run this on your host, not in the development environment container):

+    docker logs config_rc-client-1_1

+The exit status of the RAMCloud client test can be seen using the command run from your host, not from the development environment container:

+    docker inspect --format '{{.State.ExitCode}}' config_rc-client-1_1

+If the exit status is `0` then the test completed successfully, otherwise a failure occurred.

+To take down the cluster run this command from the `./config` directory outside the development environment container:

+    docker-compose down --timeout 0

+To make changes to the RAMCloud code simply make changes to the code in the `./RAMCloud` directory on your host machine, and then run `./config/make-ramcloud` again on the the development environment bash shell.
+Once RAMCloud is rebuilt, you can run `docker-compose up --build --detach` on your host again to run the updated code.

 # Obtaining the Patched Code

 First, install `stgit` through your package manager, e.g. `apt-get install